For cancer studies, contact the Clinical Trials Office

 You will need a ClinicalTrials.gov PRS user account to create your study record.
 To request PRS access, contact the KUMC PRS Administrator at firstname.lastname@example.org.

-Follow the ClinicalTrials.gov Registration Guide to create a new record.
+Follow the ClinicalTrials.gov Registration Guide or the PRS Guided Tutorial to create a new record.

 The Registration Data Element Definitions provide additional field descriptions and examples.